Hedy Lamarr: Early life

-European film career
+Film career

-Early work
+Europe

 Lamarr was taking acting classes in Vienna when one day, she forged a note from her mother and went to Sascha-Film and was able to have herself hired as a script girl.
 While there, she had a role as an extra in the romantic comedy Money on the Street (1930), and then a small speaking part in the comedy Storm in a Water Glass (1931).
 Producer Max Reinhardt then cast her in a play entitled The Weaker Sex, which was performed at the Theater in der Josefstadt.
 Reinhardt was so impressed with her that he brought her with him back to Berlin.

 However, she never actually trained with Reinhardt or appeared in any of his Berlin productions.
 Instead, she met the Russian theatre producer Alexis Granowsky, who cast her in his film directorial debut, The Trunks of Mr. O.F.
 (1931), starring Walter Abel and Peter Lorre.
 Granowsky soon moved to Paris, but Lamarr stayed in Berlin and was given the lead role in No Money Needed (1932), a comedy directed by Carl Boese.
 Lamarr then starred in the film which made her internationally famous.